Minnesota Pass-through Entity Tax

 Historical Past-Year Versions of Minnesota Form PTE

-We have a total of three past-year versions of Form PTE in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form PTE in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2023 Schedule PTE, Pass-through Entity Tax